akflds/be-nc-news/README.md

 ## Acknowledgements

-Thanks to [Northcoders](https://northcoders.com) for providing the data for this project and to Emily, August, Kyle and Kev for the code reviews!
+Thanks to [Northcoders](https://northcoders.com) for providing the data for this project and to Emily, August, Kyle, Sarah and Kev for the code reviews!